|

 combined.
 But it is a remarkably stylish account of nostalgia and

-worship – making this one of the most elegant films Spielberg has directed in
+worship – one of the most elegant films Spielberg has directed in

 a long time.
-His quirky, humorous tone gives the film the necessary air beneath its
+His quirky, humorous tone gives it the necessary air beneath its

 wings, and DiCaprio is the perfect protagonist for the atmosphere